cowprotocol/cowswap-banner/announcements-5.md

-Welcome, ladies and gentlemen, to the Goerli CoW Swap!
-Have a great day y'all!
+CoWs and cows unite: Trading 'moo-tual' interests without a beef!